asynkron/gam-web/src/docs/concepts/message-delivery-reliability.md

 # Message Delivery Reliability

-Akka.NET helps you build reliable applications which make use of multiple processor cores in one machine (“scaling up”) or distributed across a computer network (“scaling out”).
+ProtoAct helps you build reliable applications which make use of multiple processor cores in one machine (“scaling up”) or distributed across a computer network (“scaling out”).
 The key abstraction to make this work is that all interactions between your code units—actors—happen via message passing, which is why the